4 Min Read

 In exchange for continued lease control, operator Exxon and partners BP (BP.L) and ConocoPhillips (COP.N) have agreed to build a pipeline from the field to deliver 70,000 barrels per day of liquids into the Trans Alaska Pipeline System.

 The settlement also calls for the companies to produce 10,000 barrels per day of natural-gas condensates by the winter of 2015-16, state officials said.

-The deal is a boon for TransCanada (TRP.TO: Quote), which plans to build a natural gas pipeline from Alaska's North Slope to the south coast, feeding a possible export plant that would ship gas to thirsty markets in Asia.
+The deal is a boon for TransCanada TRP.TO, which plans to build a natural gas pipeline from Alaska's North Slope to the south coast, feeding a possible export plant that would ship gas to thirsty markets in Asia.

-Alaska Governor Sean Parnell said the companies had agreed to work with TransCanada Corp (TRP.TO: Quote) on the new pipeline project, which proposes to export gas just as Alaska's 40-year-old and only existing LNG plant at Kenai closes down.
+Alaska Governor Sean Parnell said the companies had agreed to work with TransCanada Corp TRP.TO on the new pipeline project, which proposes to export gas just as Alaska's 40-year-old and only existing LNG plant at Kenai closes down.

 Point Thomson holds about 8 trillion cubic feet of natural gas, and the companies are expected to join a growing list of U.S. projects aiming to export LNG as domestic production soars.
 However, it is not yet clear how many of those projects U.S. regulators will ultimately approve.